 Why Are Rabbits Crepuscular?

 One of the main factors Rabbits have adapted to follow a Crepuscular schedule, is that they are low down on the food chain, and many of their would-be predators are either Diurnal or Nocturnal.
-By carrying out their day to day activities during the twilight periods they can avoid many of their foes and and therefore reduce the chance of ending up on the dinner or breakfast menu.
+By carrying out their day-to-day activities during the twilight periods, they can avoid many of their foes and, therefore, reduce the chance of ending up on the dinner or breakfast menu.

 There are, unfortunately for the rabbit, exceptions to this namely members of the cat family.